March 16, 2026

 Sacramento was looking to continue their start to the season against the Western Conference contenders as they made their first road trip to Lexington.
+And this match would end goalless, as neither side could find a breakthrough to secure the victory.

 Coach Masaki Hemmi had this lineup for Lexington: